someimportantcompany/dynazord/docs/Writing-Models.md

 ```

 - Translates to DynamoDB boolean (`BOOL`) type.
-- Can be referenced as `BOOLEAN` string or JS's native `Boolean` constructor.
+- Can be referenced as `'BOOLEAN'` or JS's native `Boolean` constructor.

 ### Date Type